DEIB-GECO/genereg/doc/source/mapping.rst

 ``genes_mapping()``

-	The GENES_MAPPING operation creates creates a mapping table for all the human genes (downloaded from HGNC), providing their current official Gene Symbols, their main IDs, and, if existing, the transcription factors they encode (with their corresponding UniProt IDs).
-The mapping table is return as a Pandas dataframe and exported locally in the Excel file 'Genes Mapping.xlsx'.
+	The GENES_MAPPING operation creates a mapping table for all the human genes (downloaded from HGNC), providing their current official Gene Symbols, their main IDs, and, if existing, the transcription factors they encode (with their corresponding UniProt IDs).
+The mapping table is returned as a Pandas dataframe and exported locally in the Excel file 'Genes Mapping.xlsx'.

 	**Return:** a Pandas dataframe